-The Platinum Delta SkyMiles Credit Card from American Express is designed for people who fly with Delta frequently every year.
+The Delta SkyMiles® Platinum American Express Card is designed for people who fly with Delta frequently every year.
 If you’re already spending about $3,000 or so on air travel, you might find the rewards and benefits of this card to be very valuable.

-Cardholders will get 2X miles per dollar on purchases from Delta from this card, but as basic Delta members another 5X miles per dollar will be included.
-That can end up being the equivalent of about 8.75% cash back, depending on how you redeem those miles.
+Cardholders will get 3X miles per dollar on purchases from Delta from this card, but basic Delta members get another 5X miles per dollar.
+That can end up being roughly 10% cash back, depending on how you redeem those miles.

 Some of the perks include an annual companion ticket certificate, starting after your first year.
 You’ll get your first checked bag free on Delta flights, and Priority Boarding can save you a headache in the terminal.
 Access to Delta Sky Clubs is available at a reduced price, which should make your trips more comfortable.
 And a 20% discount on eligible in-flight purchases provides another way to cut costs.